Mark Carney’s Liberal Party wins a Canadian election upended by Trump

 But Trump attacked, Trudeau resigned and Carney, a two-time central banker, became the Liberal Party's leader and prime minister.

-Trump was even trolling Canada on election day, suggesting on social media that he was in fact on the ballot and repeating that Canada should become the 51st state — an assertion that Canadians find deeply insulting.
-He also erroneously claimed that the U.S. subsidizes Canada, writing, “It makes no sense unless Canada is a State!”
+Even with Canadians grappling with the fallout from a deadly weekend attack at a Vancouver street festival, Trump was trolling them on election day, suggesting on social media that he was on their ballot and repeating that Canada should become the 51st state.
+He also erroneously claimed that the U.S. subsidizes Canada, writing, "It makes no sense unless Canada is a State!"

-Poilievre, who has been criticized for not taking a firmer stance against Trump, responded with a post of his own.

-“President Trump, stay out of our election.
-The only people who will decide the future of Canada are Canadians at the ballot box,” he posted hours before polls closed.

 Trump's truculence has infuriated many Canadians, leading many to cancel U.S. vacations, refuse to buy American goods and possibly even vote early.
 A record 7.3 million Canadians cast ballots before election day.

-“The Americans want to break us so they can own us,” Carney said in the runup to the election.
+“The Americans want to break us so they can own us,” Carney said in the runup to election day.
 “Those aren't just words.
 That's what's at risk.”

-Election day came as the country grappled with the fallout from a deadly weekend attack at a Vancouver street fair that led to the suspension of campaigning for several hours.
-Police ruled out terrorism and said the suspect is a local man with a history of mental health issues.

-Poilievre implored voters to “Get out to vote — for a change" as he and his wife cast their ballots Monday in their Ottawa district.
+As Poilievre and his wife cast their ballots in their Ottawa district on Monday, he implored voters to “Get out to vote — for a change."
+After running a Trump-lite campaign for weeks, though, the Conservative leader's similarities to the bombastic American president might have cost him.

 Reid Warren, a Toronto resident, said he voted Liberal because Poilievre “sounds like mini-Trump to me.”
 And he said Trump’s tariffs are a worry.